Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 Then get back to the Unity editor, you will see the editor is resolving the packages you just add.

-### Updating Packages
+### Updating Packages From Git

-Once you import the pacakge from git, Unity will add a `lock` field after `dependencies` in `manifest.json` to prevent any unexpected changes to the packages.
+Once you import the package from git, Unity will add a `lock` field after `dependencies` in `manifest.json` to prevent any unexpected changes to the packages.
 Either you want to update the package or switch the tag, you have to remove corresponding entry in the `lock` array after editing the URL.

 ## Custom Package Registries